The Metal Guys Talk Business - Bonus Episode

 What is The Metal Guys Talk Business?

 Peter Comerford and Mike Bolton are The Metal Guys!
-They have worked in the metal sector for over 10 years, a huge global industry that produces more than a billion tonnes of material annually and affects all other industries and walks of life.
+Both have worked in the metal sector for almost 20 years, a huge global industry that produces more than a billion tonnes of material annually and affects every industry and walk of life.

-Under the moniker of The Metal Guys, the pair continue to gain insights from - and ask the difficult questions to - the decision makers and technical experts that you won't hear on any other podcast.
+Under the moniker of The Metal Guys, the pair have candid conversations, often asking the difficult questions to the decision makers and technical experts that you won't often hear on other podcast.

-If you produce, work with or supply metal, then tune in and join the conversation.
+If you produce, work with with or supply metal, then tune in and join the conversation.